(206) 207 3461 [email protected]

 Patent Drawings Rules: To Understand Lines, Numbers, and Letters Character

 All drawings must be from a process to provide satisfactory and viable reproduction characteristics.
-Each line, number, and letters used in the drawing must be clear, durable, black, sufficiently dense and dark and also uniformly thick and well-defined.
+Each line, number, and letter used in the drawing must be clear, durable, black, sufficiently dense and dark, and also uniformly thick and well-defined.
 In addition to this, the weight of all lines and letters used must be substantial to reproduce adequately.
-The requirement mentioned above applies to all fronts, but considering fine, to borders and shadings shows cut surfaces in sectional views.
-Lines and strokes having different thickness can be used in same drawing wherein different thickness represents different meaning.
+The requirement mentioned above applies to all fronts, but fine borders and shadings show cut surfaces in sectional views.
+Lines and strokes having different thicknesses can be used in the same drawing wherein different thicknesses represent different meanings.

 Patent Drawings Rules: What Shade to Use?

 The use of shading in a patent drawing is encouraged if it helps in invention understanding and if it does not reduce legibility.
-Majorly, shading is used in patent illustrations to represent the shape or surface of cylindrical, spherical and conical elements of an object.
+Majorly, shading is used in patent illustrations to represent the shape or surface of cylindrical, spherical, and conical elements of an object.
 Moreover, flat parts in drawings are lightly shaded, and spaced lines are mostly used.
-Spaced lines used in a drawing must be thin because some in numbers as practicable and should contrast with the rest of the drawings.
+Spaced lines used in a drawing must be thin, some in numbers as practicable, and should contrast with the rest of the drawings.

-In case of shading substitutes, use heavy lines on the object’s shade side wherein superimposition on each other or obscure reference characters.
-Also, light must fall from the upper left corner at an angle of 45 degrees and representation of surface delineation must be by proper shading.
-No allowance of solid black shading areas except in case of the description of bar graphs or color.
+In the case of shading substitutes, use heavy lines on the object’s shade side wherein superimposition on each other or obscure reference characters.
+Also, light must fall from the upper left corner at an angle of 45 degrees, and representation of surface delineation must be by proper shading.
+No allowance for solid black shading areas except in the case of the description of bar graphs or color.

 Patent Drawings Rules: Symbols Identification

 In patent drawings, we use graphical symbols for conventional elements when available in an appropriate form.
-In specifications, the factors due to which such symbols and labeled representation are preferred must be properly identified.
-Description of known devices must be using symbols which stands for conventional meaning and are generally in the art consideration.
-However, symbols which are not universally available can also be in use subject to approval by the office, If it does not create any confusion with the existing conventional symbols and can be in use easily.
+In specifications, the factors due to which such symbols and labeled representations are preferred must be properly identified.
+Description of known devices must be using symbols that stand for conventional meaning and are generally in the art consideration.
+However, symbols that are not universally available can also be in use, subject to approval by the office, if it does not create any confusion with the existing conventional symbols and can be in use easily.

 Patent Drawings Rules: When to Use Legends?

-In the case of understanding patent drawings, use of appropriate descriptive legends should be there to obtain official approval or may be the requirement of the examiner.
+In the case of understanding patent drawings, the use of appropriate descriptive legends should be there to obtain official approval or maybe the requirement of the examiner.
 They must include as many words as possible.

 Patent Drawings Rules: Numbers, Letters, and Reference Characters to Use Properly